Female to Male Surgery / FTM Surgery in Dallas TX

-In certain skin types, such as African American patients, the areola may have long term discoloration.
-In such cases, we recommend 3 dimensional tattoos to create the nipple areola complex.
-Although not routine, we offer this option, which creates a relatively natural looking nipple-areola complex.
+In certain skin types, such as African American patients, the areola may have long-term discoloration.
+In such cases, we recommend 3-dimensional tattoos to create the nipple-areola complex.
+Although not routine, we offer this option, which creates a relatively natural-looking nipple-areola complex.

-This female to male top surgery procedure is usually an outpatient surgery that takes between 2-3 hours for the surgeon to perform.
-We use a special tape with glue closure of the skin which provides the best long term outcomes for the scars.
+This female-to-male top surgery procedure is usually an outpatient surgery that takes between 2-3 hours for the surgeon to perform.
+We use a special tape with glue closure of the skin which provides the best long-term outcomes for the scars.

-To see an example of a before and after result of a double incision FTM surgery, as well as a video of intraoperative details of the surgery please visit www.amirlakplasticsurgery.com or our before and after gallery.
+To see an example of a before and after the result of a double incision FTM surgery, as well as a video of intraoperative details of the surgery please visit www.amirlakplasticsurgery.com or our before and after gallery.